ctaymor/bisl-theme/README.md

 ```
 If you are interested in me giving one of the talks below or another talk on <subject>, please reach out to me via <contact method>.
 ```

+### Contact Page
+For the contact page on the index page, Bisl uses [Formspree](formspree.io).
+You will need an account on formspree to recieve messages.